Poved

 Useful Links

-Click here for DFE publication December 2019: Widening Participation in Higher Education
+Click here for DFE publication July 2023: Widening Participation in Higher Education

 Click here for BBC item on Poverty and Access to Higher Education.
 February 2019

-Click here for Sutton Trust item on ambition, cultural , social and economic capital.
-October 2018
+Click here for Sutton Trust item on ambition, cultural, social and economic capital.
+October 2018.

 Introduction

 Sociologists have argued that social class differences in educational achievement can be explained in terms of 4 not necessarily mutually exclusive kinds of theory: IQ theory; theories emphasising social class differences in material circumstances; theories emphasising social class differences in subcultural attitudes and values; and theories emphasising the importance of within school labelling processes.
 Sociologists tend to be critical of IQ theory for several reasons and point out that there is good evidence to show that social class is a major determinant of educational success even independently of measured differences in IQ.
-I shall therefore concentrate upon the three more sociological approaches and in each case it may be argued that the factors which may disadvantage working class students in general are especially likely to disadvantage those working class students who experience poverty.
+I shall therefore concentrate upon the three more sociological approaches and in each case, it may be argued that the factors which may disadvantage working class students in general are especially likely to disadvantage those working class students who experience poverty.

 It is also necessary to assess the extent to which working class people are in general likely to experience poverty.
 This is no simple matter not least because of disputes around the nature and measurement of the various social classes.
-On the basis of the NS SEC classification of occupations in April-June 2020 21.9% of the employed population were in routine and semi routine occupations [the occupational groups usually described as working class ] while a approximately 5% of the population were classified as long term unemployed or as never having worked. employed .
-Also if we accept theories of the proletarianisation of the routine non manual workers this would suggest that the working class could easily account for more than 30% of the employed population and that many skilled manual workers and their families are not living in conditions of relative poverty.
+On the basis of the NS SEC classification of occupations in April-June 2020 21.9% of the employed population were in routine and semi routine occupations [the occupational groups usually described as working class ] while approximately 5% of the population were classified as long term unemployed or as never having worked. employed.
+Also, if we accept theories of the proletarianisation of the routine non manual workers this would suggest that the working class could easily account for more than 30% of the employed population and that many skilled manual workers and their families are not living in conditions of relative poverty.
 You may click here for charts and tables illustrating the NS SEC data for April-June 2020.

 Poverty, Material Circumstances and Educational Achievement